nordinmp/Eglaria/content/notes/World Encyclopedia/Powerful Organizations/Powerful people/Chief Grommash Ironheart.md

 Chief Grommash possesses the charisma of a natural leader, capable of rallying his ogre tribes with his inspiring speeches and powerful presence.
 He knows how to channel the pride and honor of his people, instilling a sense of purpose and unity among them.

 **Visionary Ambitions**:
-Influenced by the great leaders of the past, including Xerxes I, Grommash envisions a future where the [[notes/World Encyclopedia/Powerful Organizations/Ogres of Tatrington|ogres of Tatrington]] reclaim their lands and live in harmony with the other races of Eglaria.
+Influenced by the great leaders of the past, including Xerxes I, Grommash envisions a future where the [[notes/World Encyclopedia/Powerful Organizations/Ogres of Tatrington|ogres of Tatrington]] reclaim their lands and live in harmony with the other races of [[notes/World Atlas/Eglaria|Eglaria]].
 He seeks to restore the city to its former glory and create a prosperous realm for all its inhabitants.

 **Strength and Courage**:
 Chief Grommash embodies the physical strength and bravery of the ogre warriors.
 He is not afraid to lead his forces into battle, fighting side by side with his fellow ogres to protect their people and homeland.